 Best Commuter Business Introduction Kit:

 Pierce Trips is launching this program in January 2019.
 From January 2019 through December 2019, Pierce Trips will gather information reported by Pierce County employers regarding their commute programs.
-The first round of Best Commuter Employers will be announced January 2020.
+The first round of Best Commuter Employers will be announced early 2020.
 The selected employers will be certified for the full year, January through December.

 This certification program aims to (1) highlight leading businesses committed to sustainability, (2) promote the health of our communities, and (3) foster economic vitality.